 Anyone who has gone through any major life change while managing a mental illness knows that these moments are nothing to take lightly.
 Events such as a job change, moving to a new home, or even starting college (for the first time or fifth time) can cause an increase in symptoms and make the change a lot harder to transition to than one would hope for.
 I for one know the private struggle of many of these things while managing mental illness.

-I have struggled with anxiety and depression for a good majority of my life and these time are when I need support the most.
+I have struggled with anxiety and depression for a good majority of my life and have since been diagnosed with Bipolar Disorder.
+These times are when I need support the most.
 But that doesn’t mean that support is always available.
 It is a good idea to learn how to provide the necessary support for yourself when you are going through major life changes because if you don’t, they could cause your mental health to decline rapidly.
 This is especially true when you are managing mental illness in college.

 This post contains affiliate links.
 Purchasing from my links does not cost you anything additional, but I do receive a small commission from each sale.
 Your purchases are what help keep this blog going so thank you in advance.
 To find out more, please visit my disclosure policy.

 College & My Mental Illness

 For many of us college students, new and returning, our new semester and school-year has just begun.
 I can feel the anxiety rising as I scramble to get all of my textbooks without falling too far behind.
 I can also sense the impending doom I’m going to feel when it comes time for finals.
 Yes, already even though my semester just began 6 days ago.
 But how am I going to manage the whole semester when I can already feel the pressure of the final exam?
 This is a huge distraction for me and it doesn’t go away until I get my final grade and know that I passed.